Unlocking AI-Powered Video: Google PMax’s New Animated Ads

 FAQs

-You upload a source image (logo, product shot, or property photo).
-The AI generates enhanced versions of the image, and each enhanced image yields two animated clips.
-You can choose up to five animated clips per asset group.
+Advertisers can upload a source image such as a logo, product shot, or property photo.
+The AI creates enhanced image versions, and each enhanced image can produce two animated clips.

 Comments